 It may be necessary to close school after it is already in session.
-Parents/guardians are to keep a current Emergency School Closure Form on file with the school office indicating what is to be done with their children in case of emergency.
-The school will be using ParentAlert.
+In the enrollment process, parents/guardians indicated to whom their student may be released in case of an emergency.
+The school will be using RenWeb ParentAlert to notify parents of the closure.
 This system will allow Blanchet to phone the entire school directory with a recorded message.
 We will use this service to notify parents of school closures, upcoming events, and any other necessary announcements.